MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-introduction.md

 This tutorial explains how a developer at the fictional Wide World Importers company from the retail domain completes the following steps:

-1. Sign in to your Power BI account, or if you don't have one yet, [sign up for a free trial](../get-started/fabric-trial.md).
+1. Sign in to your Power BI account.
+If you haven't yet, sign up for the free [Microsoft Fabric trial](../get-started/fabric-trial.md).
+If you don't have a Power BI license, [sign up for a Power BI free license](https://app.fabric.microsoft.com) and then you can start the Fabric (Preview) trial.

 1. Build and implement an end-to-end lakehouse for your organization:

    * [Create a Fabric workspace](tutorial-lakehouse-get-started.md)
    * [Create a lakehouse](tutorial-build-lakehouse.md).
 It includes an optional section to implement the medallion architecture that is the bronze, silver, and gold layers.
    * [Ingest data](tutorial-lakehouse-data-ingestion.md), [transform data](tutorial-lakehouse-data-preparation.md), and load it into the lakehouse.
 Load data from the bronze, silver, and gold zones as delta lake tables.
-You can also explore the OneLake, OneCopy of your data across lake mode and warehouse mode.
+You can also explore the OneLake, OneCopy of your data across lakehouse mode and SQL endpoint mode.
    * Connect to your lakehouse using TDS/SQL endpoint and [Create a Power BI report using DirectLake](tutorial-lakehouse-build-report.md) to analyze sales data across different dimensions.
    * Optionally, you can orchestrate and schedule data ingestion and transformation flow with a pipeline.